Rose Petal Salve Recipe

-There are two ways to infuse our oil.
+There are two ways to infuse your oil.
 The slow way or the fast way.

-For the slow way, cover the top of your jar of oil with a couple layers of cheesecloth and secure it with a rubber band.
+For the slow way: cover the top of your jar of oil with a lid (or you could also use a couple layers of cheesecloth secured with a rubber band).
 Place in a cabinet and let it sit for 3 to 4 weeks.

 At this point, you can go ahead and strain the oil and use in your salve or you can let it infuse several days longer in a dark cabinet.
 Another option is to strain the oil then do the whole process again with a new batch of rose petals but the same batch of oil you just finished infusing.
 This is called a double infusion.

 The shelf life of your strained oil is about a year.
 Store in a cool, dark place for best results.

 Once the oil is ready, it’s time to make the salve!

 Step 3: How to Make Rose Petal Salve